Commands (CLI)

 Command: vagrant box

-UTM provider uses .utm file as VM bundle .
+UTM provider uses .utm file as VM bundle and supports box operations.

 Destroy